+- 701.18e If an effect causes a player to shuffle a library containing zero or one cards, abilities that trigger when a library is shuffled will still trigger. - 701.18f If two or more effects cause a library to be shuffled multiple times simultaneously, abilities that trigger when that library is shuffled will trigger that many times.

+701.19.
+Tap and Untap

+- 701.19a To tap a permanent, turn it sideways from an upright position.
+Only untapped permanents can be tapped. - 701.19b To untap a permanent, rotate it back to the upright position from a sideways position.
+Only tapped permanents can be untapped.

+701.20.
+Fateseal

+701.20a To "fateseal N" means to look at the top N cards of an opponent's library, put any number of them on the bottom of that library in any order and the rest on top of that library in any order.

+701.21.
+Clash

-- 701.16e If an effect causes a player to shuffle a library containing zero or one cards, abilities that trigger when a library is shuffled will still trigger. - 701.16f If two or more effects cause a library to be shuffled multiple times simultaneously, abilities that trigger when that library is shuffled will trigger that many times. - 701.17.
-Tap and Untap - 701.17a To tap a permanent, turn it sideways from an upright position.
-Only untapped permanents can be tapped. - 701.17b To untap a permanent, rotate it back to the upright position from a sideways position.
-Only tapped permanents can be untapped. - 701.18.
-Scry - 701.18a To "scry N" means to look at the top N cards of your library, put any number of them on the bottom of your library in any order and the rest on top of your library in any order. - 701.18b If a player is instructed to scry 0, no scry event occurs.
-Abilities that trigger whenever a player scries won't trigger. - 701.19.
-Fateseal - 701.19a To "fateseal N" means to look at the top N cards of an opponent's library, put any number of them on the bottom of that library in any order and the rest on top of that library in any order. - 701.20.
-Clash - 701.20a To clash, a player reveals the top card of his or her library.
-That player may then put that card on the bottom of his or her library. - 701.20b "Clash with an opponent" means "Choose an opponent.
-You and that opponent each clash." - 701.20c A player wins a clash if that player revealed a card with a higher converted mana cost than all other cards revealed in that clash. - 701.21.
-Planeswalk - 701.21a A player may planeswalk only during a Planechase game.
+- 701.21a To clash, a player reveals the top card of his or her library.
+That player may then put that card on the bottom of his or her library. - 701.21b "Clash with an opponent" means "Choose an opponent.
+You and that opponent each clash." - 701.21c A player wins a clash if that player revealed a card with a higher converted mana cost than all other cards revealed in that clash.

+701.22.
+Planeswalk

+- 701.22a A player may planeswalk only during a Planechase game.
 Only the planar controller may planeswalk.
-See rule 901, "Planechase." - 701.21b To planeswalk is to put each face-up plane card and phenomenon card on the bottom of its owner's planar deck face down, then move the top card of your planar deck off that planar deck and turn it face up. - 701.21c A player may planeswalk as the result of the "planeswalking ability" (see rule 901.8), because the owner of a face-up plane card or phenomenon card leaves the game (see rule 901.10), or because a phenomenon's triggered ability leaves the stack (see rule 704.5x).
-Abilities may also instruct a player to planeswalk.

-- 701.21d The plane card that's turned face up is the plane the player planeswalks to.
+See rule 901, "Planechase." - 701.22b To planeswalk is to put each face-up plane card and phenomenon card on the bottom of its owner's planar deck face down, then move the top card of your planar deck off that planar deck and turn it face up. - 701.22c A player may planeswalk as the result of the "planeswalking ability" (see rule 901.8), because the owner of a face-up plane card or phenomenon card leaves the game (see rule 901.10), or because a phenomenon's triggered ability leaves the stack (see rule 704.5x).
+Abilities may also instruct a player to planeswalk. - 701.22d The plane card that's turned face up is the plane the player planeswalks to.
 The plane card that's turned face down or that leaves the game is the plane the player planeswalks away from.
-The same is true with respect to phenomena. - 701.22.
-Set in Motion - 701.22a Only a scheme card may be set in motion, and only during an Archenemy game.
+The same is true with respect to phenomena.

+701.23.
+Set in Motion

+- 701.23a Only a scheme card may be set in motion, and only during an Archenemy game.
 Only the archenemy may set a scheme card in motion.
-See rule 312, "Schemes," and rule 904, "Archenemy." - 701.22b To set a scheme in motion, move it off the top of your scheme deck and turn it face up. - 701.22c Schemes may only be set in motion one at a time.
+See rule 312, "Schemes," and rule 904, "Archenemy." - 701.23b To set a scheme in motion, move it off the top of your scheme deck and turn it face up. - 701.23c Schemes may only be set in motion one at a time.
 If a player is instructed to set multiple schemes in motion, that player sets a scheme in motion that many times.

-701.23.
+701.24.
 Abandon